gilzoide/flyweight.hpp/README.md

 assert(&some_string == &also_some_string);
 assert(some_string.data() == also_some_string.data());

 // 3.
-Release values when you don't need nor want them anymore. interned_strings.release("some string");
+Release values when you don't need/want them anymore. interned_strings.release("some string");
 assert(!interned_strings.is_loaded("some string"));
 ```